 - More content on your domain focused around keywords people search helps with SEO;

-- Building your authority as an expert in your space, which leads to other marketing opportunities
+- Building your authority as an expert in your space leads to other marketing opportunities;

 One of the lowest hanging opportunities for most businesses is simple – publishing on a schedule.

-If you look at the most trafficked blogs on the web, they have this in common.
-They publish consistently so that their followers know when to expect new content as well as what they will be talking about.
+If you look at the most trafficked blogs on the web, they have this in common: they publish consistently so that their followers know when to expect new content and what they will be talking about.

 So how often do blogs publish?
 Let’s take a look at the key to success for content publishing veterans.

 Smart Passive Income

-Michael Hyatt is a blogger, speaker, entrepreneur, executive, and coach who I have followed for a long time.
+Michael Hyatt is a blogger, speaker, entrepreneur, executive, and coach.
 He used to be the CEO of Thomas Nelson Publishing, but since about 2011/2012 he’s been blogging and building his business online.
-Fun fact: I found some old WordPress forum threads with him asking for WordPress code help.
-How far he has come!

 Michael is a prolific writer and content creator, publishing three times per week.
 One of the things I respect most about him is his transparency around why.
 He used to publish five days per week but then realized that his audience was likely being overloaded, so he asked how often they’d want content and adjusted his frequency based on that.